-- distance between two riders in at least a half length of the board and show not exceed length of two boards. - Horizontal distance between the rider is at least arm length of the rider. - Second row (rider number 7) starts at least half a board length behind the rider number 6, has to be between rider number 5 until alignment with rider number 6, if rider number 7 follows on the line riders number 1 6, then, such rider is considered as number 7 in the first row which is considered as unauthorized advantage and such rider is penalized with Jump Start penalty. - If rider slows down on purpose during the starting procedure or keeps the distance between the previous rider longer than two boards length, such rider is penalized by last start position penalty in the next starting procedure.
-At the same time, riders that were following distances according to following the rider, will not be penalized with Jump Start penalty.
+- The vertical distance (along the racetrack direction) between two riders must not exceed the length of two boards. - The horizontal distance between riders must be at least an arm's length. - The second row (rider number 7) must start at least half a board length behind rider number 6 and must be positioned between rider number 5 and alignment with rider number 6.
+If rider number 7 follows in line with riders number 1-6, they will be considered as part of the first row and penalized with a Jump Start penalty. - If a rider intentionally slows down during the starting procedure or maintains a distance longer than two board lengths from the previous rider, they will be penalized with the last start position in the next starting procedure.
+Other riders maintaining proper distances will not be penalized with a Jump Start penalty. - The start marshal is typically positioned on the opposite side of the formation from the leading rider unless otherwise decided by the Officer of the Day (O.O.D.).